sambayour/curly-chainsaw/readme.md

-# nodejs-restapi-postgresql
+# nodejs-restapi-postgresql-boilerplate
-A simple express and postgres project
+A simple node.js express, postgres, and sequelize project